k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/03_graphit_node_types.md

-The following table lists node types.
+The following table lists and describes the available node types.
 Please refer to the Graphit file names that appear in the **Examples** column of the following table.
 These files can be found in the [KB Demo Project](/articles/demo_project/Fabric_Demo_Project/00_Fabric_demo_project_setup_guidelines.md) under Project Tree > Web Services.
 We suggest that you run each Graphit file in a Debug mode and observe the response.